 As a least-developed country (LDC), Bhutan is a beneficiary of the EU's "Everything but Arms" (EBA) arrangement.
-The World Bank considers Bhutan a lower middle-income economy with a per-capita income of $2,711 in 2022.
-EU imports from Bhutan amounted to about €21.1 million in 2023, and EBA preferential imports reached €7.0 million.
+The World Bank considers Bhutan a lower middle-income economy with a per-capita income of $3,920 in 2024.
+EU imports from Bhutan amounted to about €5.8 million in 2024, a sharp drop from €21.1 million a year earlier and the lowest since 2020.
+EBA preferential imports also decreased, from €7.0 million in 2023 to €2.2 million in 2024.
 As Bhutan graduated from LDC status in December 2023, it will no longer be an EBA beneficiary country after 31 December 2027 and will then be a beneficiary of the Standard GSP.

 The EBA arrangement covers all LDCs as classified by the United Nations.
 This arrangement enables duty-free and quota-free access for all products originating in LDCs except for arms and ammunition.
 Unlike beneficiaries of the Standard GSP and GSP+, LDCs are not excluded from the scheme if they benefit from other preferential arrangements or agreements with the EU.